maddockz/wikifun/README.md

        ./data directory as a .xml.bz2 file.
        (cf. http://en.wikipedia.org/wiki/Wikipedia:Database_download)

-    2) Set up a MySQL server to host the upload of the parsed archive.
-Make sure to give the user in ./config.py full permissions to the database.
+    2) Start a MySQL server to host the wikifun data.
+       Log in as root and execute:
+         mysql> GRANT ALL ON wikifun.* TO 'usr_wikifun'@'<hostname>';

     3) Modify ./config.py, adding the .xml.bz2 filename, and the
        MySQL database configurations.

-    4) Replacing <max> with an integer number of articles to import into MySQL, execute
+    4) Execute
          >$ python -m wikifun.etl <max>
-       to create the database and compute the features (word frequencies) of training and testing datasets (10,000 samples each).
+       <max> is an optional argument that is an integer limiting number of
+       articles to load into MySQL.
+This command creates a MySQL database, loads up to <max> articles.
+Then 2 simple random samples of 10k articles are chosen for the test and training sets, and the features (word frequencies) are computed.

-       (On my device, this takes roughly 15 hours to extract all articles into MySQL database.
-Takes an additional 4 hours to compute all word frequencies on the 20,000 articles.)
+       (Warning: On my device, it takes roughly 15 hours to load all articles into MySQL database.
+Takes an additional 4 hours to compute the word frequency features on the training and test data sets.)

-    5) Finally, to fit the naive bayes model and see a ROC curve, import the module wikifun.validation.idiots_bayes_plots and call the roc_curve() function.
+    5) To fit the naive bayes model and generate a ROC curve plot, execute
+         >$ python -m wikifun.validate.idiots_bayes_plots

-* Dependencies: numpy, nose, bz2, peewee, MySQLdb
+* Dependencies: numpy, nose, bz2, peewee, MySQLdb, sklearn, matplotlib

 * Database configuration in ./config.py
     * Uses MySQL database